 - Urged the Florida Department of Corrections to cease, directly or indirectly, sending sex offenders to Shorecrest neighborhood.

 She also has co-sponsored the legislation establishing a First Source Hiring Referral Program to help ensure Miami-Dade County residents get employment opportunities from County projects.

-Born and raised in Liberty City, Commissioner Edmonson became active in local politics by first serving as Mayor of the Village of El Portal in 1999.
-She was re-elected Mayor by the Village Council in 2002 and 2003.
-In November 2004, she became the municipality's first mayor to be elected by residents rather than by the members of the Village Council.
+Born and raised in Liberty City, Vice Chairwoman Edmonson became active in local politics by first serving as Mayor of the Village of El Portal in 1999, was re-elected three successive terms and became the municipality's first mayor to be elected by residents rather than by the members of the Village Council.
 Under her leadership, the Village hired its first Village Manager.